 Career InsightsFeatured PostAzuredata engineeringposted by Sheamus McGovern October 12, 2020 Sheamus McGovern

-If you review the schedule of events at data science conferences, such as ODSC West, you’ll notice that data engineering is a primary focus.
+If you review the schedule or contents of any data science learning platform, such as with the Ai+ Training Platform, you’ll notice that data engineering is a primary focus.
 That’s no surprise, as data engineer is currently one of the fastest-growing roles.
 Job site, DICE’s, recent 2020 Tech Job Report listed it as the fastest-growing job with 50% growth in 2019.
 While the “rise of the data engineer,” is a popular phrase, the demand for these engineers has long outstripped the supply.
 If DICE’s data is correct, the demand for them will continue to do so.

 Fig 1. source dice.com

 Data engineers are responsible for the overall data infrastructure that supports business products and services.
 Companies are gathering ever-increasing amounts of data that drive everything from business intelligence dashboards to platform workflows.
 They design the infrastructure that stores, moves, and integrates data from many different sources.
 They create environments for data scientists to analyze data (lakes and warehouses), enable ETL at scale, and optimize the ecosystem to ensure continuous insights.